LiveHelperChat/doc/docs/upgrading.md

 If you are updating from any older version, you can follow this pattern, which can also be applied to new versions:

 1. [Download the most recent LHC version](http://livehelperchat.com/article/static/5) Overwrite the following folders `doc`,`ezcomponents`,`lib`,`modules`,`pos`,`translations`,`design` folders.
 Also, overwrite `index.php` and `cron.php` files with the new version.
+2. Install composer dependencies as described above.
+You can just download most recent https://github.com/LiveHelperChat/livehelperchat/releases `*.**v-with-dependencies.tgz` file and copy `lhc_web/lib/vendor` to your existing installation.
+This folder should be non existing if you are upgrading from older version than 4.29v
-2. Copy from doc/shell/upgrade.php file to the root folder of LHC.
+3. Copy from doc/shell/upgrade.php file to the root folder of LHC.
-3. In your browser, type chatfolder/upgrade.php.
+4. In your browser, type chatfolder/upgrade.php.
 It will update the database to the most recent version and clear the cache automatically.
-4. Delete upgrade.php from the root folder.
+5. Delete upgrade.php from the root folder.

 In all cases, I suggest making a backup.